 Before setting off on the Haute Route, we do a warm up and training day – ski touring in the Mont Blanc Massif.

 The aim is for you to get in a days acclimatisation, enjoy some good skiing and refresh on your touring skills.
 During the day we will recap on skinning and kick turns, do some transceiver training and either some crampon and ropework, or glacier skiing.

 Each day is a little different, as we tailor the training to peoples’ experience levels, strengths and weaknesses in order to ensure that everyone is properly prepared for the trip.

-NB this is a refresher day, not a complete beginners training day – ie some of the skills may be new to you, but you must already be a good off piste skier and have done some ski touring using skins before joining the trip.
+NB this is a refresher day, not a complete beginners training day – ie some of the skills may be new to you, but you must already be a good off piste skier and have done at least one weeks’ previous ski touring on alpine touring kit before joining the trip.

 Typically ~400m ascent, 2000m descent ~5-6hrs

 Grand Montets to the Trient Hut or Albert Premier Hut

 From the top of the Grand Montets cable car, a great 600m descent with stunning views leads down on to the Argentiere Glacier, where skins are donned for the first big climb of the trip.